- Assets: $1,590,570,302 (2013)

 Thus, by logical extension, Popper did not share the American founders' confident assertion that certain truths were “self-evident,” and that certain rights—such as the right to “life, liberty, and the pursuit of happiness,” as referenced in the Declaration of Independence—were “unalienable” and thus not subject to doubt, because they had been granted to mankind by the ultimate authority, the “Creator.”
 George Soros, as he grew to maturity, would likewise reject the founders' premise.
 To Soros, “Popper's greatest contribution to philosophy” was his teaching that “the ultimate truth remains permanently beyond our reach.”

-Today Soros's Open Society foundations are active in more than 70 countries around the world.
-OSI, for its part, is chiefly devoted to injecting capital into U.S.-based groups and causes.
+Today Soros's Open Society Foundations are active in more than 70 countries around the world.
+OSF is chiefly devoted to injecting capital into U.S.-based groups and causes.
 In his book Open Society: Reforming Global Capitalism, Soros explains that the “open society” which he has consistently sought to advance by means of philanthropy, “stands for freedom, democracy, rule of law, human rights, social justice, and social responsibility as a universal idea.”

 “Halperin … and his organizations have had a constant record of advocating the weakening of U.S. intelligence capabilities.
 His organizations are also notable for ignoring the activities of the KGB or any other foreign intelligence organization....
 A balance sheet analysis of Halperin's writings and testimonies ... gives Halperin a score of 100% on the side of output favorable to the Communist line and 0% on any output opposed to the Communist line.”

-PBS broadcaster and Schumann Center for Media and Democracy president Bill Moyers is a former trustee of the Open Society Institute.
+PBS broadcaster and Schumann Center for Media and Democracy president Bill Moyers is a former trustee of the Open Society Foundations.

-OSI's total assets today exceed $1.9 billion.
-Each year, the Institute awards scores of millions of dollars in grants to organizations that promote worldviews and objectives accordant with those of George Soros.
+OSF's total assets today exceed $1.9 billion.
+Each year, OSF awards scores of millions of dollars in grants to organizations that promote worldviews and objectives accordant with those of George Soros.
 For a detailed list of many of those organizations, click here and here.

-Following is a sampling of the major agendas advanced by groups that Soros and OSI support financially.
-Listed under each category heading are a few OSI grantees fitting that description.
+Following is a sampling of the major agendas advanced by groups that Soros and OSF support financially.
+Listed under each category heading are a few OSF grantees fitting that description.

 * Organizations that accuse America of violating the civil rights and liberties of many of its residents: